 While the University continues to closely monitor guidance and recommendations from public health experts at the CDC and our partners at the Mayo Clinic and the DOH, currently we plan to designate areas of campus where masks will be required, such as academic and administrative buildings, residential hall common areas, and dining facilities.
 There will be many areas of campus where you are free to remove your mask if you like, such as outdoor areas where it’s easier to keep a 6-foot distance from others.
 For this reason, the University is enhancing and adding more of these outdoor spaces around campus.

 In line with CDC recommendations, everyone on campus is expected to wear face coverings in all indoor spaces except students' own residential rooms, and in outdoor spaces where physical distance cannot be maintained.
-We will share more details later this summer about new signage on campus that identifies mask-required areas.

 Note: The City of Jacksonville requires wearing a mask in indoor areas and public areas where you cannot socially distance.
 Jacksonville University is subject to this order.

 N95 masks, surgical masks, gloves, shoe covers, and gowns are not recommended for general academic use and should be reserved for emergency responders and healthcare professionals.
 In applied academic settings where students and/or faculty may be working in close proximity for an extended period of time (for periods of up to 15 minutes), plastic face shields may be recommended in addition to face coverings.
 Faculty will use their discretion in determining whether this additional measure is necessary as a class PPE requirement.

 It’s also recommended that you wear face coverings in any scenario where you will be interacting with others, even if you can maintain 6 feet of physical space.
 Research shows face coverings, when combined with hand washing and physical distance, are extremely effective in preventing the spread of the virus.